-A recent source of pressure for the DM Unit has been the impacts of the requirement for financial contributions to be made towards the provision of Affordable Housing within the County.
+A source of pressure for the Development Management Teams has been the impacts of the requirement for financial contributions to be made towards the provision of Affordable Housing within the County.
 This requirement extends to single dwelling and has presented challenges in terms of perceptions of this, and how this is best secured through legal agreement.
-There has been a pressure on the Council's legal service as a result, although they have been the subject of a reduction in staffing.
-Work remains underway to assist DMO to deal with Unilateral Undertakings (UUs) in order that legal can concentrate on Section 106 applications.
-Legal support remains available to DMOs throughout as it is recognised that some UUs won't be straightforward.
-The benefits of this new approach should be experienced during 2017/18.
+There has been a pressure on the Council's legal service as a result, although they have been the subject of a reduction in staffing and the process is currently the subject of a review.
+Unilateral Undertakings (UUs) have been applied over the past year in order that legal can concentrate on Section 106 applications.
+Legal support remains available throughout as it is recognised that some UUs won't be straightforward.
+The benefits of this new approach is starting to become evident.
 It is an area that agents have consistently asked for improvement in terms of timescales and clarity.
-It is recognised however that there may well remain a resource issue regarding s106 generally and that further solutions are likely to need exploring during the course of the next year.

-The 'lag' following LDP adoption with new allocated sites and them being brought forward presents challenges in relation to a 5 year supply particularly during early stages post adoption (4.2 year supply this year as opposed to 4.1 in 2016).
+The high housing allocation set in the LDP presents challenges in relation to a 5 year supply (4.2 year supply this year as opposed to 4.1 in 2017).
 This may have the effect of distorting a 'true' picture of land supply and of the availability of genuinely deliverable sites during initial years following adoption.
-The implementation of TAN1 and its methodology with the use of the residual method may as a consequence precipitate an increase in speculative applications based on an artificially suppressed 5 year land supply figure.
-The land supply position will be monitored closely through the JHLAS and the LDP AMR (and is a real issue across most of the Welsh LPAs.
+The WG are currently reviewing how it measures and capture true land availability.